-The Master in Middle Eastern Studies (MIMES) is a 1-year program, entirely taught in English.
+The Master in Middle Eastern Studies (MIMES)from Cattolica University is a 1-year program, entirely taught in English.
 Thanks to the expertise of its faculty, this innovative program combines several perspectives on the Middle East: international relations, history, economics, law, geopolitics, security and energy.
 The analysis of the current dynamics, debates and most important topics regarding the role of the Middle East at a regional and international level, as well as dedicated modules on its sub-regions and their peculiarities, are strengthened by the theoretical basis provided during the first part of the program.
 Thanks to this multidisciplinary approach, the program offers a solid knowledge of the contemporary issues, in order to provide students with a specific understanding of one of the most important regions in the international scenario and help them to convert their knowledge in professional skills.

 The Master in Middle Eastern Studies offers high quality training to students from all over the world.
 They will take part in team projects with the guidance of important scholars and leading professionals from the Middle East as well as from Europe and the U.S..

 MIMES provides graduate students with a detailed, comprehensive knowledge of the wider Middle East, beneficial to undertake a number of different careers, consistently with their previous training and experience, within international institutions, private companies, non-governmental organizations (NGOs), research centers and area studies, media networks, etc.